philchute/ASP-site/wwwroot/markdown/upstateriftbound.md

 # Upstate Riftbound

 This page has information about the Riftbound scene in Upstate South Carolina as of December 6, 2025.
 Nothing is guaranteed to be accurate or up to date, be sure to preregister on the [Riftbound Events Locator](https://locator.riftbound.uvsgames.com/events), and validate the dates and times with the store, especially if traveling.
+To my knowledge, every store has been able to accomidate every player that's shown up to every event, so definitely go ahead of time even if the event is showing full.
 Let me know if you find any errors or if you have any updates.

 ## Table of Contents